 Best Docking Stations For iPad Pro

 This new update comes with technical issues.
-Like the missing headphone jack.
-You can hear almost all the music lovers lamenting.
-So you have to either use the Bluetooth headphones with your iPad or go for USB-C headphones.
+Like the missing headphone jack, you can hear all the music lovers lamenting.
+So, you must either use the Bluetooth headphones with your iPad or go for USB-C headphones.

-Apple’s MacBook USB-C ports are Thunderbolt protocol supported while iPad Pro supports USB-C 3.1 Gen 2.
+Apple’s MacBook USB-C ports are Thunderbolt protocol supported while iPad Pro and iPad Air supports USB-C 3.1 Gen 2.
 This means many Thunderbolt-enabled USB-C devices like LG 5K UltraFine display are rendered useless with iPad.

-One of the best solution to connect multiple devices is docking stations for iPad Pro.
+One of the best solutions to connect multiple devices is docking stations for iPad Pro or iPad Air.
 Such a hub would enable multiple device connections to an iPad, just like that on a laptop or desktop.

 iPad’s popularity makes it obvious that there will be a few dedicated docking stations for iPad Pro with time.
-Here are a few dedicated docking stations for iPad Pro you might be interested in.
+Here are a few dedicated docking stations for iPad Pro or iPad Air, you might be interested in.

 Stouchi: Invisible Type-C Docking Station